Concrete18/Weather-Wallpaper-Changer/README.md

 It uses Open Weather to check the sunset and sun rise times and weather.
 I convert the sunset and sunrise times using code to determine if it is currently sunset or sunrise, 20 minutes each, or if it is night or day.

 ## Tray Icon
-* Click the Cloud icon to open the log file.
+* Hover over the icon to see the next time the script will run.
-* Right Click to view Edit Configuration and Exit buttons.
-* Edit Configuration opens the config.ini in notepad.
 * Exit will close the script.

 Icons made by https://www.flaticon.com/authors/iconixar